Wager Mutiny: Shipwrecked on Wager Island

-Wager struck rocks on the coast of a small, uninhabited island.
-Some of the crew broke into the spirit room and got drunk, armed themselves and began looting, dressing up in officers' clothes and fighting, while 140 other men and officers took to the boats and made it safely to shore.
-Their prospects were desperate, as they were shipwrecked far into the southern latitudes at the start of winter with little food on a desolate island without resources to sustain them.
-The crew were dangerously divided, with many blaming Cheap for their predicament.
-On 15 May, Wager bilged (the bottom of the hull broke open) amidships, and many of the drunken crew drowned.
-The only crewmembers left aboard were boatswain John King, a rebellious and difficult individual, and a few of his followers.
+Wager struck rocks off the coast of a small, uninhabited island.
+Overcome with terror at the prospect of sinking, some of the men ransacked the ship's rum stores and became uncontrollably drunk and violent.
+As they went about looting the officers' quarters, the other survivors took to the boats and reached land.
+They detached four vessels that were strapped to the deck: a longboat, a cutter, a yawl, and a barge, and used these to get to shore and to return many times to get supplies off the ship.
+Their prospects were desperate, as they were shipwrecked far into the southern latitudes at the start of winter; little food remained, and the desolate island had few resources to sustain them.

+The crew was dangerously divided, with many blaming Cheap for their predicament.
+On 15 May, Wager bilged (the bottom of the hull broke open) amidships, and many of the drunken crew were found to have drowned.
+The only crewmembers left aboard were boatswain John King, a rebellious and difficult individual, and a few of his followers, but after a few days they consented to be taken ashore.

 Mutiny

 With the crew of Wager frightened at their situation and angry with Cheap, dissent and insubordination grew.
-King fired a four-pounder cannon from Wager at the captain's hut to induce someone to collect him and his mates once they began to fear for their safety on the wreck.
+King managed to find and load a cannon, firing a shot at Cheap's hut and threatening to load another until the captain sent boats to rescue him and his followers.

-The crew knew that they were in danger of harsh justice if they mutinied, so they worked to build a story to justify their actions.
-Full mutiny would likely not have occurred had Cheap agreed to a plan of escape devised by Bulkley, who had the confidence of most of the men.
+The crew knew that they were in danger of harsh justice if they mutinied, so for the time, they tried to negotiate with Cheap.
+Full mutiny would likely not have occurred had Cheap agreed to a plan of escape devised by Bulkeley, who had the confidence of most of the men.
 He proposed that Cummins, the carpenter, would lengthen the longboat and convert it into a schooner which could accommodate more men.
-They would make their way home via the Strait of Magellan to either Brazil or the British West Indies, and then home to England.
+They would make their way via the Strait of Magellan to either Brazil or the British West Indies, and then home to England.
 The smaller barge and cutter would accompany the schooner and be important for inshore foraging work along their journey.
-Bulkley was skillful enough to give the plan a chance of success.
-Despite much prevarication, Cheap would not agree to Bulkley's plan.
-He preferred to head north and try to catch up with Anson's squadron.
+Bulkeley was skillful enough to give the plan a chance of success.
+Despite much prevarication, Cheap refused to accept Bulkeley's plan.

 Cheap was in a predicament.
-By being shipwrecked he would automatically be subject to court martial, the possibility of expulsion from the navy, and a strong likelihood of a lifetime of poverty and isolation.
+By being shipwrecked, he would automatically be tried with the possibility of expulsion from the navy, and a strong likelihood of a lifetime of poverty and isolation.
 At worst, he could be found guilty of cowardice and executed by firing squad, as demonstrated a few years later by the 1757 execution of Admiral John Byng.
 Cheap wanted to head north along the coast to rendezvous with Anson at Valdivia.
 His warrant officers had warned him against some of his actions, which would reflect badly on him when the Admiralty investigated the loss of Wager.